How To Recognize Signs You Have Abandonment Issues ( & What To do About It)

 A partner walking away from an argument can stir up fears of abandonment and lead to protesting, such as using complaints or criticism to draw them back into the conversation, as a bid for connection, to be heard.

-The fear of abandonment can also be depicted in children suffering signs of separation anxiety whereby they get distressed when the parent leaves the room or drops them off at day care.
+The fear of abandonment can be depicted in children suffering signs of separation anxiety whereby they get distressed when the parent leaves the room or drops them off at day care.

 When the child has not internalized a secure relationship with the care giver, they can continue to latch onto the caregiver to avoid feelings of abandonment or separation, and continue to cling to partners in subsequent relationships.